-Comparing himself with all around him-his faith, his accomplishments, his sufferings, his fortitude and obedience under the extremities of totally unjust persecution by the king and people he served, then his great public honour and recognition by God-he could well feel natural confidence, even complacency.
-He could easily be tempted to relax his guard against the subtle deceptiveness of sin.
+Comparing himself with all around him-his faith, his accomplishments, his sufferings, his fortitude and obedience under the extremities of totally unjust persecution by the king and people he had selflessly served; and then his great public honour and recognition by God-he could well feel natural confidence, even complacency, as he settled into his later years: could easily be tempted to relax his guard against the untiring assaults and subtle deceptiveness of sin.

-A balance was needed.
-A thorn in the flesh.
-Something to ever remind him of the pitiful weakness and insecurity of the best and strongest of human nature.

-The sin changed the whole course and pattern of David's subsequent life, both internally within himself and externally in his experiences and circumstances-
+A balance was needed: a thorn in the flesh: something to ever remind him of the pitiful weakness and insecurity of the best and strongest of human nature.
+This sin changed the whole course and pattern of David's subsequent life, both internally within himself, and externally in his experiences and circumstances-

-"My sin is ever before me" (Psalm 51:3).

-"The sword shall never depart from thine house" (2 Samuel 12:10).
+"My sin is ever before me . . .
+The sword shall never depart from thine house."